Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: That's safe, yeah.

-Q: If you did like a hundred and ten would that be okay? is that a good idea?
+Q: If you did like a 110 would that be okay? is that a good idea?

 A: It's not a good idea.
-A hundred and ten is pretty hot.
+110 is pretty hot.
 You're going to start cooking the enzymes and vitamins in your skin.

 Q: So whats the top temperature?

-A: A hundred and five.
+A: 105.

 Q: A hundred and five?

 A: Yeah.
 Theres a misprint in the first book.
 In fact all the way up until this last print theres a misprint.
-It says a hundred and ten.
-It says a hundred and ten; it should be top a hundred and five.
+It says 110.
+It says a 110; it should be top 105.

-Q: How do you know if its gonna be a hundred and five?
+Q: How do you know if its gonna be 105?

 A: You can have a thermometer.